YOUR ALASKAN ADVENTURES

 • About Me

-7 Best Tours Not to Miss in Ketchikan, Alaska
+11 Best Things to Do in Ketchikan, Alaska (From a Local)

 Comments

-Ketchikan, Alaska, is a picturesque small Alaska town.
-After booming during the Gold Rush, it was nicknamed "The First City" - due to the fact that many ships coming to Alaska would port here as their "first city."
-From the infamous Lumberjack Show and exploring Historical Creek Street to cruising the Misty Fjords and going crabbing on the Aleutian Ballad (featured on the Discovery Channel's "Deadliest Catch") - there's plenty to do here in Ketchikan.
-If you visit, make sure to keep your eyes peeled for the little red coupon book stand - there's plenty of free deals inside!
+Ketchikan, Alaska, is the picturesque, small, Alaskan town you think of for a movie set.
+After booming during the Gold Rush, it was nicknamed "The First City" largely in part due to the fact that many ships coming to Alaska would port here as their "first city."
+Not too different from today's cruise ships.
+From the infamous Lumberjack Show and exploring Historical Creek Street to cruising the Misty Fjords and going crabbing on the Aleutian Ballad - there's plenty to do here in Ketchikan.
+If you visit, make sure to keep your eyes peeled for the little red coupon book stand - there's plenty of free deals inside, and don't miss out on my favorite things to do in Ketchikan!

 Picture